Akher Gharam

 Akher Gharam (آخر غرام, Last Love) is the debut album by the Lebanese singer, Amal Hijazi.
 It spawned the number one hit singles "Habibi Oud", "Ghanniet" and "Akher Gharam".
-The album was released in mid-2001 and produced by Dilara Master Production and distributed internationally by Music Master.
-The album's title track was generally considered Hijazi's signature song until it was replaced by the international single "Zaman" in 2002.
-The album also spent six months at the Top Twenty Charts and became the highest selling debut album ever released by an Arabic artist.
+The album was released in mid-2001, produced by Dilara Master Production and distributed internationally by Music Master.
+The album's title track was generally considered Hijazi's signature song until it was replaced by her international single "Zaman" in 2002.
+The album also spent six months on the Top Twenty Charts and became the highest selling debut album ever released by an Arabic artist.
 The song "Akher Gharam" in addition became a #1 Lebanese hit.
-In addition, Hijazi's previous single "Rayyah Balak" was included in the album due to popular demand from fans.
+In addition, Hijazi's previous single "Rayyah Balak" was included in the album due to popular demand.

 Overview

 Album history

 After achieving success on the Arabian charts with her single and video clip of "Rayyah Balak" Dilara Productions gave Hijazi the green light to record this full-length album.
 After the success of the lead single, "Akher Gharam", the album quickly gained a number one position on charts in various countries and becoming one of the highest selling albums of the 2000s Lebanon.
 Hijazi's amazing and fabulous success made her sign a contract for a duo with the raï superstar Faudel.